bshr273/Xo-Game/README.md

 🌐 Live Demo:
 [https://tic-tac-toe-besher.netlify.app/]

-📝 Feel free to contribute or improve the game!
-Any feedback and pull requests are greatly appreciated.
+📝 Feel free to contribute or suggest improvements to the game!
+Your feedback and contributions are highly appreciated.

-Enjoy the game and have fun! 😄”
+Enjoy the game and have fun playing with your friends! 😄”